forcedotcom/sfdx-jenkins-org/README.md

 For a fully guided walk through of setting up and configuring this sample, see the [Continuous Integration Using Salesforce DX](https://trailhead.salesforce.com/modules/sfdx_travis_ci) Trailhead module.

-This repository shows one way you can successfully setup Salesforce DX with Jenkins.
+This repository shows how to successfully setup deploying to non-scratch orgs (i.e. Sandbox or Production) with Jenkins.
 We make a few assumptions in this README:

 - You know how to get your repository setup with Jenkins.
 (Here's their [Getting Started guide](https://jenkins.io/doc/pipeline/tour/getting-started/).)
 - You have properly setup JWT-Based Authorization Flow (i.e. headless).
 We recommended using [these steps for generating your Self-Signed SSL Certificate](https://devcenter.heroku.com/articles/ssl-certificate-self).